minhaj1997/Cardio-Insight-Digital-Twin/README.md

-# Cardio Insight Digital Twin
+# Digital Shadow

-A digital twin application for cardiovascular health monitoring and risk assessment.
+A digital shadow application for cardiovascular health monitoring and risk assessment.
 This application uses machine learning to analyze patient data and provide real-time insights into metabolic syndrome risk factors.

 ## Features